Should You Rent-to-Own Investment Property You Own?

 State Laws To Be Aware of

-There are several state laws that should be carefully considered before considering a rent-to-own transaction.
+Several state laws should be carefully considered before a rent-to-own investment property transaction.
 In many states, tenants gain equity in the property, which impacts the landlord’s ability to bundle properties and receive certain financial loans.

 Finally, many judicial states have very lengthy foreclosure processes, which means you could potentially lose more money and time during the eviction process.

-Understanding the rent-to-own pros and cons for sellers is the first step in determining if this is the right investment strategy for you.
-With this in mind, rent-to-own transactions can be beneficial to sellers in landlord friendly states and in the right market conditions.
+Understanding sellers’ rent-to-own investment property pros and cons is the first step to determining if this is the right strategy for you.
+With this in mind, rent-to-own transactions can benefit sellers in landlord-friendly states and the right market conditions.
 By working with a team of trusted industry professionals, you can best determine if the pros of rent-to-own homes outweigh the potential cons and risks.

 Scroll to Top